top of page

 a.
 159 proverbial sayings of encouragement.

-b.
-A collection of lyrical poems and songs.
+The Book of Psalms is a compilation of lyrical poems and songs.

 Modern consensus now agrees that many authors contributed to the collection.